xparq/Space_Test/README.txt

+Space Test v0.01

 Features:

-- ...umm and it supports spaces in test case names!
+- ...umm, supports spaces in test case names?

-  (But seriously: `make` tools are traditionally incapable of handling files with spaces in their names, so in order to keep the chilling frugality of this tool (to only depend on busybox, plus either gnumake or nmake (both tiny executables that I might just toss into this repo later "for completenes"...), so basically overcoming that was the single biggest challenge in putting this together...)
+  (But seriously: `make` tools are traditionally incapable of handling files with spaces in their names, so in order to keep the chilling frugality of this tool (to only depend on BusyBox, plus either gnumake or nmake (both tiny executables that I might just toss into the repo later* "for completeness"...)), so, basically: overcoming that was the single biggest challenge in putting this together.
+  Oh, BTW, see, even GitHub still can't support spaces in repo names! ;) )

+  ----
+  * Well, NMAKE.EXE is linked against a bunch of DLLs (still <1MB total, 260K compressed!), so that's a shaky prospect, but as a figure of speech, it's still competitive...

+Anyway:

+- Frugal & self-containing; depends on basically nothing (but BusyBox, and optionally gnumake/nmake, if you also want to autobuild stuff;
+  and even the built-in `make` of BusyBox would suffice if you didn't allow spaces in filenames -- but who'd want to torture themselves?...)

+- Extremely small (2.5 shell scripts + some change; <500 lines total)

+- Still fairly comfy & flexible test case support:
+  - single-file or subdir test cases
+  - cases can have a custom variation (build) of the (common) test subject
+  - or basically any arbitrary test env/setup whatsoever
+  - trivially lean & simple script format:

+    RUN some exe
+    EXPECT "some result"

+  - or running shell commands:

+    SH echo -n this
+    EXPECT "this"

+  - or just write anything in normal BB .sh (ash) syntax, as usual:

+    if [ -n "$SOME_FLAG" ]; then
+        prepare_something
+        RUN stuff
+        EXPECT "one thing"
+    else
+        prepare_something_else
+        RUN stuff
+        EXPECT "other thing"
+    fi

+- Multiple test (variation) runs in a single case:

+    RUN some command
+    RUN other command
+    RUN other command --with-param

+    EXPECT "some result
+    and some other results
+    accumulated, plus a newline:
+    "

+  - Or standalone "expect" files, too.

+- "GitHub-Actions-ready" MSVC and GCC autobuild (for both test-subject and custom test-case code)
+  BTW, I've hacked this together for this exact purpose, in fact.
+  (It's ridiculously primitive and limited yet, and C++ only, etc., but good enough for sales...)

+- Doesn't require CMake (e.g. to replace trivial single one-liner compiler commands with multi-100 megs of opaque, fragile, ugly complexity).